nbw/japan/content/posts/geography.md

 I guess if there was a North American analogy it would be the west coast, east coast, mid-west, prairies, etc..

-So saying that there are 9 regions is a bit hand waving, because a lot of these regions are subdivided further into smaller clumps.
+So saying that there are 9 regions requires a bit hand waving, because a lot of these regions are subdivided further into smaller clumps.
 Read the wiki if you dig.

 ----